ZProLegend007/brunch-mac/README.md

 ## Check out the original [Brunch Framework](https://github.com/sebanc/brunch)

 This repo is a fork of the Brunch-unstable building repo, credit to sebanc for the original Brunch Framework and all the effort that he has put in to get it to where it is today.
+For more information on this project, check out his repo.